 The development of VRC01 for clinical use depends on a number of factors, the most critical of which is the level of efficacy demonstrated by the current study.
 If the antibody proves to be highly effective at preventing HIV-1 infection, its development will depend on identifying a partner able to provide large-scale manufacturing.
-Other factors that could influence advanced development of VRC01 include: 1) the potential for improving the potency of the product to allow use at a lower dose and perhaps by an SC route, 2) the potential for increasing the half-life of the product to allow less frequent dosing, and 3) the potential to use VRC01 in combination with other neutralizing mAbs to increase breadth of coverage.
+Other factors that could influence advanced development of VRC01 or similar monoclonal antibodies include: 1) the potential for improving the potency of the product to allow use at a lower dose and perhaps by an SC route, 2) the potential for increasing the half-life of the product to allow less frequent dosing, and 3) the potential to use VRC01 or its derivatives in combination with other neutralizing mAbs to increase potency and breadth of coverage.
 Efforts to address these issues are proceeding in parallel with the current study, but the outcome of the current study will have the greatest influence on the future clinical use of VRC01 in adult prevention or PMTCT.